 - 1. Students will be allowed two "No Dress Days" per quarter. - 2.
 On the third "No Dress Day" within a quarter, the student will make a phone call home to inform their parent/guardian of their third "No Dress Day". - 3.
 On the fourth "No Dress Day" within a quarter, the student will be issued a lunch detention. - 4.
-On the fifth "No Dress Day" within a quarter, a before school morning detention will be issued. - 5.
+On the fifth "No Dress Day" within a quarter, a before school morning detention will be issued - 5.
 On the sixth "No Dress Day" within a quarter, the student will be issued an after school detention.

-Students participating in Physical Education class are required to wear athletic shorts and plain tshirts.
+Students participating in Physical Education class are required to wear blue athletic shorts/sweatpants, West Central t-shirts and tennis shoes.
 Physical Education students will change their clothes to go to class and not wear their P.E. clothes to class.
 No tank tops or shirts without a hem in sleeves or waist are allowed.
-Students should have a separate pair of shoes for use on the gym floor.
+Students should have a separate, clean pair of tennis shoes for use on the gym floor.
 These items may be purchased at a store of the parent's choice.
 Clothes should be taken home and laundered weekly.